More than half of our business comes from referrals!

-While it would seem obvious that hot, sunny summer days would result in the most production, that isn’t the case.
+While it would seem obvious that hot, sunny summer days would result in the most production, that isn’t always the case.
 In the summer months, the sun is directly overhead, which isn’t always an optimal angle for production.
 Additionally, solar panels operate more efficiently at cooler temperatures.
-For these reasons, PV systems typically have their best days in April and May when the sun is angled better to pitched roofs and the weather is relatively cool.
+For these reasons, some PV systems have their best days in May and September when the sun is angled better to pitched roofs and the weather is relatively cool.

 A&R Solar submits all of your paperwork, including those for certification for state incentives, local permitting requirements, and interconnection with your utility.

 Most Washington utilities require an annual application for your yearly production incentive payment based on how much energy your system produced for the year.
 The best course is to follow the instructions they send you and to contact your utility directly if you have any questions.

 There are a couple of ways you can do this.